On this Holy Thursday:

 Our Lord’s anguish comes when He confronts the awesome task before Him AND it flows from knowing the consequences for those who forget Him in His time of grief.
 This is why our memory has to be rooted in the memory of the Church!
 It is memory that protects our hearts from betrayal, and it is forgetfulness that makes betrayal easy!

-Memory for we humans is much more profound than a mere recalling of an old event.
+Memory for us humans is much more profound than a mere recalling of an old event.
 We can actually “rejoin” the event we recall, especially if we love the people that were in the event we are recalling.
 And that’s why we are called to remember!

-Today, let us move beyond the temptation to reduce our faith to a mere recitation of old words and do what we can all do if we will: join our Lord in the Upper Room as one of His disciples and take from His undefiled hands bread and wine transfigured by grace into the only real food we will ever need.
-Allow this reality to change the way you think about the Eucharist and watch at how this change changes you!
+Today, let us move beyond the temptation to reduce our faith to a mere recitation of old words and do what we can all do if we will: join our Lord in the Upper Room as one of His disciples and take from His undefiled hands the bread and wine transfigured by grace into the only real food we will ever need.
+Allow this reality to change the way you think about the Eucharist and watch how this change changes you!
 And don’t FORGET!